 When it comes to this question, I’ve found that there are three main camps:

-- Those who are looking for a rental that is ready to go from day one.
+- Those who are looking for a rental that is move-in ready.
 They are often short on time and have cash available to invest.

 - Those who are somewhere in the middle.

 The first group might say that turnkey is too expensive.
 They’re generally gung-ho about handling it all themselves or with their self-assembled team.